A Line (Valley Metro): Capitol Extension

 The Capitol Extension will run from Central Station and the Downtown Phoenix Hub in Downtown Phoenix west to 15th Avenue, adding 0.8 mi and two stations.
-As of 2024 environmental assessment work is underway.
+As of 2024, environmental assessment work was underway.

 I-10 West Extension

 The I-10 West Extension will run from 15th Avenue west to Interstate 17 before turning north to the interchange of Interstate 10 and I-17 ("The Stack").
 Then the line will turn west and continue down I-10 in the median past 43rd Avenue.
-It will then go over the westbound lanes of I-10 to continue alongside the highway to Desert Sky Mall, adding 10 mi and 8 stations to connect the West Valley and ease congestion on Interstate 10.
+It will go over the westbound lanes of I-10 to continue alongside the highway to Desert Sky Mall, adding 10 mi and 8 stations to connect the West Valley and ease congestion on Interstate 10.
 The line will transfer over I-10 from the median to the shoulder at 47th Avenue, which will connect with I-10 around 51st Avenue with an elevated station.
-In fall 2021, the Phoenix City Council approved extending the project corridor to the Desert Sky Transit Center, adjacent to the Desert Sky Mall.
+In the fall of 2021, the Phoenix City Council approved extending the project corridor to the Desert Sky Transit Center, adjacent to the Desert Sky Mall.